 \subsection{Spin-flip tunneling rates}

-\placefig{sf-rel-E}{ The ratio of the spin-flip-accompanied to spin-preserving electron tunneling rates, $\widetilde{\varGamma}_{\upa\doa}$ (top panel) and $\widetilde{\varGamma}_{\doa\upa}$ (bottom), as a function of the axial electric field $\efield$ at various magnitudes of the magnetic field $B$.
-Inset: Spin-preserving tunneling rate $\varGamma$ vs. the axial electric field.
-Results obtained for the sharp-interface double quantum dot at $T\mathbin{=}\SI{0}{\kelvin}$.} Having our initial predictions in mind, let us focus on the calculated rates of spin-flip tunneling.
-It is reasonable to consider as a figure of merit with practical meaning the relative rate, i.e., the ratio of rates for tunneling with ($\varGamma_{\upa\doa}$ or $\varGamma_{\doa\upa}$) and without ($\varGamma$) a spin flip
+Having our initial predictions in mind, let us focus on the calculated rates of spin-flip tunneling.
+It is reasonable to consider, as a figure of merit with practical meaning, the relative rate, i.e., the ratio of rates for tunneling with ($\varGamma_{\upa\doa}$ or $\varGamma_{\doa\upa}$) and without ($\varGamma$) a spin-flip